Hanine1416/Hanine1416/README.md

 <p style="align: center">
     I'm a dedicted, curious software engineering student who approaches every challenge with an unwavering passion for problem-solving and a genuine desire to explore more about IT and software development.
     <br>
-  - 🔭 I’m currently working on Devops
+  - 🔭 I’m currently working on Devops<br>
   - 🌱 I’m currently learning DevSecOps, BigData
 </p>
 <br>